shwethareddy0/note-taker/README.md

 ### Features

 - Easy to use
-- Provide options to wroite, save and delet the notes
+- Provide options to write, save and delete the notes
 - Generates a responsive webpage

 ## Table of Contents